mathewgomas-alfred/mathewgomas.io/reference_manual/tools/fill.rst

     Activating this will result in the shape filling the whole of the active selection, regardless of threshold.
 Use Pattern
     Ticking this will result in the active pattern being used.

+    Rotation
+        .. versionadded:: 4.3.1

+        This allows you to rotate the pattern used in the fill.
+    Scale
+        .. versionadded:: 4.3.1

+        This allows you to scale the pattern used in the fill.

 Sample
     .. versionadded:: 4.3